 - On the lowest speed, add the eggs one at a time.

 - Slowly add the flour mixture, then the ricotta, grated pear and lastly the lemon zest

-- Scrape the batter into the prepared pan, smooth the top and bake for approx 40-45 minutes, until the cake is golden brown and the sides start to pull away from the pan, and tester comes out clean.
+- Scrape the batter into the prepared pan, smooth the top and bake for approx 40-50 minutes, until the cake is golden brown and the sides start to pull away from the pan, and tester comes out clean.